-Before joining the Secretariat, Bady worked at the Central Bank of Guinea, the German Development Corporation and as a Consultant at the World Bank.
-In 2012, Bady was seconded as an expert in Natural Resources Governance in the Governance, Economic Reforms and Financial Management Department of the African Development Bank in Tunis.
+Before joining the EITI, Bady worked at the Central Bank of Guinea and the German Development Corporation (GIZ) and as a consultant for the World Bank.
+In 2012, Bady was seconded as an expert in Natural Resources Governance to the African Development Bank.

-He holds a Master's Degree in Public Administration in International Development from the Harvard University Kennedy School of Government and a Maîtrise en Gestion des Entreprises from the University of Conakry.
-Bady is married with two children.
+Bady holds a master’s degree in Public Administration in International Development from the Harvard University Kennedy School of Government, and a master’s degree in Business Administration from the University of Conakry.
+He is based in Oslo, Norway and is married with two children.